Kron4ek/Wine-Builds/README.md

 ### Proton

 **Proton** builds compiled from sources from Valve github repository.
-It's virtually the same as Proton in Steam, but opposed to Steam's Proton, these builds work without Steam Runtime.
+This Proton is virtually the same as Proton in Steam, but opposed to Steam's Proton these builds doesn't requires Steam Runtime.

 **Proton** contains many useful patches, primarily for better gaming experience.